andallen/backtester/README.md

 ## Expanded Project Description

-This is a lightweight framework to backtest trading strategies on crypto price data.
-You can find the ideas/explanation underlying the code in the 'Backtester Framework Conceptual Explanation.pdf' in this repository, which aggregates a lot of the information that I found useful during my research about algorithmic trading.
+This is a framework to backtest trading strategies on crypto price data.
+You can find the ideas/explanation underlying the code in the 'Backtester Framework Conceptual Explanation.pdf' in this repository, which aggregates a lot of information I found useful during my research on algorithmic trading.

 The functionality is separated into:
 - **Data Pipeline** (Data ingestion from BinanceUS)